ShaDuv/audiomkr/README.md

 - Run bundle install
 - Create a folder in the main project fold with the topic name you want to use.
 The example file is called drums.
 - Make sure the soundbites are numbered from 1 - x. (example: 1.wav)
+- Place the 'topic" file in a folder called "Library"
 ---

 ## Instructions